 By-products are not shown in the above scheme.
 A solution of sodium carbonate is used in the transformation AB.
-A by-product of this reaction is E, which is insoluble in water.
-100 g of A gives 102.0845 g of B, which reacts with hydrochloric acid affording 86.8 g of acid C. This C does not contain any water of crystallization.
+A by-product of this reaction is Z, which is insoluble in water.
+100 g of A gives 102.05 g of B, which reacts with hydrochloric acid affording 86.78 g of acid C. This C does not contain any water of crystallization.
 Assume the yields are quantitative for all of the transformations.

-Identify A-D and X. Support your answers with calculations.
+Identify A-D, Z and X. Support your answers with calculations.

 Write the equations of the reactions described above.

-Х is one of the densest (19.3 g/cm3) simple substances on Earth.
+Х is one of the densest (19.3 g/cm3) elements on Earth.
 The parameter of its cubic unit cell is 0.316 nm.

 Which type of unit cell does X have: SC, BCC or FCC?
 Tick the appropriate box in the Answer Sheet.
 Support your choice with calculations.